ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-17-aws-cloudfront.md

 ### Triage
 - Support zone apex? - use Route53 to alias to CloudFront distribution
-- Redirect HTTP to HTTPS? yes, this is a feature.
-- Need multiple Geo Restrictions? create multiple distributions
-- Configure PUT to edge location and forward to S3
 - Increase performance of your website?
 Increase cache hit percentage is the #1 way to increase CloudFront performance.
 Increasing min and max TTL helps improve this metric.
 - Realtime metrics about website? monitor distribution with CloudWatch
 - Increase HA? multiple distributions behind Route53
 - Custom Error Message? from S3 with low TTL

-- Use Route53 Alias records which are free instead of CNAME; Alias your zone apex
+- Zone apex?
+Use Route53 Alias records which are free instead of CNAME
 - Uploading via CDN is faster but does not cache.

-- Restrict access to S3 content? origin access identity, which is a special CloudFront user with a bucket policy

-Same SSL cert on CloudFront and ALB?
+- Same SSL cert on CloudFront and ALB?
 Forward the host header

-don't cache field on edge caches?
+- Don't cache field on edge caches?
 Add `Cache-Control:no-cache="field-name"` header in responses

+### Access Triage
+- Restrict access to S3 content? origin access identity, which is a special CloudFront user with a bucket policy, give access to bucket, remove other access methods to bucket
+- Restrict to Custom origin content?
+Custom headers in distribution, configure app to look for custom headers, Viewer protocol (force HTTPS from client), Origin Protocol (force HTTPS to origin)
+- Need multiple Geo Restrictions? create multiple distributions
+- Redirect HTTP to HTTPS? use Viewer Protocol policy to force HTTPS